- Some research shows that fiber may help prolong periods of UC remission and offer other benefits.

 The

 Fiber plays an important role in nutrition, but it can worsen UC flares in some people.
-Understanding how fiber affects your symptoms can help you figure out what to eat during flares and in remission.
+Understanding how fiber affects your symptoms can help you figure out what to eat during flares and periods of remission.

-Before changing the amount of fiber you eat, talk with your doctor or dietitian.
-They can help you adjust your diet safely and ensure you’re getting the right amounts of nutrients.
+Before significantly changing the amount of fiber you eat, talk with your doctor or a registered dietitian.
+They can help you adjust your diet safely and ensure that you’re getting the right amounts of nutrients.